dmit1530-1212/oa02-assignment-1/README.md

 ---

 ## HTML
 Before adding any styles, you must mark-up all of your content.
-Begin by filling in the meta information in the `<head>` of each HTML document; remember to give a unique `<title>` and description for each page.
+Begin by filling in the meta information in the `<head>` of each HTML document; remember to give a unique, semantic `<title>` and description for each page.
 Then, start building your `<body>` by pasting all of the content from the **website-content markdown file** into your HTML files, semantically marking them up, and adding appropriate sectioning elements.

 ### Navigation & Footer